telerik/winforms-docs/scheduler/drag-and-drop/drag-and-drop-using-raddragdropservice.md

 {{endregion}}

 >note The start date of the created appointment is in correspondence with the cell where the row is dropped.
 The appointment’s duration is relevant to the original duration.
 >

 ![scheduler-drag-and-drop-drag-and-drop-using-raddragdropservice 001](images/scheduler-drag-and-drop-drag-and-drop-using-raddragdropservice001.gif)

 ## Drag and Drop from RadScheduler to RadGridView

-To implement drag and drop functionality for this scenario, we will use the SchedulerElement.__DragDropBehavior__,
-        which is a derivative of the __RadDragDropService__.
+To implement drag and drop functionality for this scenario, we will use the SchedulerElement.__DragDropBehavior__, which is a derivative of the __RadDragDropService__.
 Subscribe to its __PreviewDragOver__ and __PreviewDragDrop__ events.
 In the __PreviewDragOver__ event allow dropping over a row element or over the table element.
-The __PreviewDragDrop__ event performs the actual inserting of the dragged appointment into the __RadGridView__’s data source:#_[C#]_
+The __PreviewDragDrop__ event performs the actual inserting of the dragged appointment into the __RadGridView__’s data source:

 {{source=..\SamplesCS\Scheduler\DragDrop\SchedulerToGrid.cs region=SchedulerToGrid}}
 {{source=..\SamplesVB\Scheduler\DragDrop\SchedulerToGrid.vb region=SchedulerToGrid}}